christopherhendrich/istio-to-asm/README.md

 kubectl get pod -n istio-system -L istio.io/rev
 ```

-## Create a Istio Ingress Gateway for ASM
+## Create an Istio Ingress Gateway for ASM
 We will create a second ingress gateway
 Create a test ingress for ASM
 ```